 I hope you will join our conference and I look forward to seeing you there.

 Gavin McLachlan Vice Principal, Chief Information Officer and Librarian to the University

 |08:45-09:30||Registration in person/online (with refreshments for those attending in person)|

 Professor John Lee – Professor of Digital Media, Director for Design and Digital Media, University of Edinburgh.

 We are delighted to have the Principal and Vice-Chancellor of the University of Edinburgh open the conference this year.

-Dr Sian Bayne – Personal Chair of Digital Education, University of Edinburgh) and Dr Ben Williamson – Chancellor’s Fellow, Centre for Research in Digital Education and Edinburgh Futures Institute, University of Edinburgh.
+Dr Sian Bayne – Professor of Digital Education, University of Edinburgh) and Dr Ben Williamson – Chancellor’s Fellow, Centre for Research in Digital Education at Moray House School of Education, University of Edinburgh.